shajan-journal/samples/agent_patterns/docs/memory.md

   // event.eventType: 'start' | 'step' | 'complete' | 'error' | 'visualization'
 }
 ```

+Note: All imports are relative to `api/src/` when working in the API workspace.

 **Event Types:**
 - `start` - Execution begins